FelixofRivia/SNDatLHC_RTDQM/README.md

 ## Dependencies
-This project is developed in a python 3.8 environment, using the following modules:
+This project is developed in a Python 3.8 environment, using the following modules:
 - ROOT
 - numpy
 - argparse